anamarialoga/client-support-app/README.md

-React Front To Back 2022 - Udemy Course idea (components, pages, styles, usage) Functionality implementation by me
+React Front To Back 2022 - Udemy Course Idea (components, pages, styles, usage) Authentication & registration made by myself (not using redux)

 'npm run dev' for starting both frontend and backend;